Pramodchilu/Assignment-1/README.md

 # Assignment-1

-Terraform Module to setup a CMS (Content Management System) of your choice on AWS
+Terraform Module to setup a CMS (Content Management System).

-·         The CMS must be backed by a relational database.

-·         Scalability and Fault Tolerance should be an important consideration of your design.

-·         Reusability of the terraform module should be part of the design.

-·         Provide a readme how to deploy and maintain your solution.

-·         Store your code in a publicly accessible git repository and send the link to the repository.

 CMS (Content Management System) configuration:
 We will launch WordPress application in an Amazon EC2 instance and connect it to Amazon RDS (database instance).